The Journey to Trustworthy AI: Pursuit of Pragmatic Frameworks

 \subsection{Fairness}

-There seems to be rather universally-accepted `conventional wisdom' which states that any \textit{mathematical} definition of `\textit{fairness}' is often at odds with \textit{human perception} of being (un)fairly treated at an individual level.
-In other words, a person can employ `\textit{relativistic}' or `\textit{contrastive}' arguments to justify why she ``\textit{felt}'' being treated unfairly (\citet{srivastava2019mathematical}).
+There seems to be rather universally accepted `conventional wisdom' which states that any \textit{mathematical} definition of `\textit{fairness}' is often at odds with \textit{human perception} of being (un)fairly treated at an individual level.
+In other words, a person can employ `\textit{relativistic}' or `\textit{contrastive}' arguments to justify why she `\textit{felt}' being treated unfairly (\citet{srivastava2019mathematical}).

 For example, consider this hypothetical situation; A passenger at an airport is asking to be upgraded to `business class'.
 After checking with the gate agent, her request is turned down.
-In her complaint later submitted to the airline customer service, this passenger states the following as ground for being \textit{unfairly treated}: \begin{quote} ``\textit{I have been a loyal customer of \textit{Almost-Landing Airlines}\footnote{We trust that our reader infers such names are completely fake and do not represent any particular airline.} for 10 years with a frequent flyer status. \textbf{I was denied an upgrade} to \textit{business class}, even though there were plenty of available seats.
-Also, I witnessed \textbf{another passenger without a frequent flyer status being upgraded} without any issues.
+In her complaint later submitted to the airline customer service, this passenger states the following as grounds for being \textit{unfairly treated}: \begin{quote} ``\textit{I have been a loyal customer of \textit{Almost-Landing Airlines}\footnote{We trust that our reader infers such names are completely fake and do not represent any particular airline.} for 10 years with a frequent-flyer status. \textbf{I was denied an upgrade} to \textit{business class}, even though there were plenty of empty seats.
+Also, I witnessed \textbf{another passenger without a frequent-flyer status being upgraded} with no issues.
 That is \textbf{not fair}...}'' \end{quote}

 This example shows an individual perception of unfair treatment which may never exist 50 years from today.
-As human society advances, so do new definitions-- read perception-- of `fairness' (for an overview of how fairness metrics evolved in the past 50 years, cf. cf. \citet{hutchinson201950}).
+As human society advances, so do new definitions-- read perception-- of `fairness' (for an overview of how fairness metrics evolved in the past 50 years, cf. \citet{hutchinson201950}).

-In order to quantify `algorithmic fairness', clear and commutable metrics denoting `fairness' must first be defined.
+In order to quantify `algorithmic fairness', clear and commutable metrics denoting `fairness' must first be defined\footnote{More recent research also calls for approaching fairness in AI from a model perspective (as opposed to gauging \textit{fairness score} as an intrinsic property of an AI system), cf. \cite{lalor2024should}.}.
 Any mathematical definition of fairness must focus on measurements (data), clearly defined equations accompanied by the proper statistical framework, and various implications of measured fairness metrics in human-interpretable fashion.